 The activities are clearly linked to the national curriculum for Key Stage 2 and 3.
 They support learning and developing confidence in writing, storytelling, working together and performance.

 Digital poet in residence resources

-We have also worked with professional poet Simon Mole to develop resources that allow you to have a poet in your classroom this National Poetry Day!
-Simon has developed two new lesson plans on the 2020 theme of Vision, helping pupils to write their own five-line poem - and learn what a kenning is - or to write a poem by playing a game.
+We have also worked with professional poet Simon Mole to develop resources that allow you to have a poet in your classroom for National Poetry Day!
+Simon developed two new lesson plans on the 2020 theme of Vision, helping pupils to write their own five-line poem - and learn what a kenning is - or to write a poem by playing a game.

 Access these free poetry lesson plans, and many more, on our Digital Poet resource page.

 Celebrating National Poetry Day isn't just for schools!
 On our Words for Life web portal for families we have a video and tips on writing poetry from Joseph Coelho, and on our Zone In pages for students aged 13+ you can find advice on writing narrative poetry from Paul Cree, and how to edit your poems from Dean Atta.

 You can also find more National Poetry Day resources, learn about events and celebrations taking place, and get involved by visiting the National Poetry Day website.